Anti-Hindi agitations of Tamil Nadu

-The first anti-Hindi-imposition agitation was launched in 1937, in opposition to the introduction of compulsory teaching of Hindi in the schools of Madras Presidency by the first Indian National Congress government led by C. Rajagopalachari (Rajaji).
-This move was immediately opposed by E. V. Ramasamy (Periyar) and the opposition Justice Party.
-The agitation, which lasted three years, was multifaceted and involved fasts, conferences, marches, picketing and protests.
-The government responded with a crackdown resulting in the deaths of two protesters and the arrests of 1,198 persons including women and children.
-Mandatory Hindi education was later withdrawn by the British Governor of Madras Lord Erskine in February 1940 after the resignation of the Congress Government in 1939.

-The adoption of an official language for the Indian Republic was a hotly debated issue during the framing of the Indian Constitution after India's independence from the United Kingdom.
-After an exhaustive and divisive debate, Hindi was adopted as the official language of India with English continuing as an associate official language for a period of fifteen years, after which Hindi would become the sole official language.
-The new Constitution came into effect on 26 January 1950.
-Efforts by the Indian government to make Hindi the sole official language after 1965 were not acceptable to many non-Hindi Indian states, who wanted the continued use of English.
-The Dravida Munnetra Kazhagam (DMK), a descendant of Dravidar Kazhagam, led the opposition to Hindi.
-To allay their fears, Prime Minister Jawaharlal Nehru enacted the Official Languages Act in 1963 to ensure the continuing use of English beyond 1965.
-The text of the act did not satisfy the DMK and increased their scepticism that his assurances might not be honoured by future administrations.
+The first agitation was launched in 1937, to protest the introduction of compulsory teaching of Hindi in the schools of Madras Presidency by the first Indian National Congress (INC) government led by C. Rajagopalachari.
+This faced immediate opposition by "Periyar" E. V. Ramasamy, Soma Sundara Bharathiyar and the opposition Justice Party.
+The three-year-long agitation was multifaceted and involved fasts, conferences, marches, picketing and protests.
+Government crackdown resulted in the deaths of two protesters and the arrests of 1,198 persons (including women and children).
+After the government resigned in 1939, the mandatory Hindi education was withdrawn in 1940.
+After India's independence from the United Kingdom, the adoption of an official language for the (to be) Republic was a hotly debated issue during the framing of the Indian Constitution.
+Succeeding an exhaustive and divisive debate, Hindi was adopted as the official language of India with English continuing as an associate official language for a pre-set period of 15 years.
+After the new Constitution came into effect on 26 January 1950, many non-Hindi States opposed efforts by the Union government to make Hindi the sole official language after 26 January 1965.

-As the day of switching over to Hindi as sole official language approached (26 January 1965), the anti-Hindi movement gained momentum in Madras with increased support from college students.
-On 25 January, a full-scale riot broke out in the southern city of Madurai, sparked off by a minor altercation between agitating students and Congress party members.
-The riots spread all over Madras, continued unabated for the next two months, and were marked by violence, arson, looting, police firing and lathi charges.
-The Congress government of Madras, called in paramilitary forces to quell the agitation; their involvement resulted in the deaths of about 70 (by official estimates) including two policemen.
-To calm the situation, Indian Prime Minister Lal Bahadur Shastri gave assurances that English would continue to be used as the official language as long as the non-Hindi speaking states wanted.
-The riots subsided after Shastri's assurance, as did the student agitation.
+The Dravida Munnetra Kazhagam (DMK), a descendant of the Dravidar Kazhagam (DK) in the then Madras State, led the opposition to Hindi.
+To allay their fears, Prime Minister Jawaharlal Nehru enacted the Official Languages Act in 1963 to ensure the use of English beyond 1965.
+Still, there were apprehensions that his assurances might not be honoured by successive governments.
+As 26 January 1965 approached, the anti-Hindi movement gained momentum in Madras State with increased support from college students.
+On 25 January, a minor altercation between agitating students and INC party members triggered a full-scale riot in Madurai, eventually spreading all over the State.
+The riots (marked by violence, arson, looting, police firing and lathi charges) continued unabated for the next two months.
+Paramilitary involvement (on the request of the State government headed by INC) resulted in the deaths of about 70 people (by official estimates) including two policemen.
+To calm the situation, the then Prime Minister Lal Bahadur Shastri assured that English would continue as the official language as long as the non-Hindi States wanted.
+The riots and student agitation subsided after this.